Transportation Safety and Community Support

 Transportation Safety Foundation

 The E-470 Transportation Safety Foundation is now accepting applications for our 2021 grant program!
 The Foundation will award up to eight $2,500 grants to nonprofit organizations and tax-exempt government entities supporting transportation safety, public safety, driver education and related educational programs in Colorado.
-We invite you to apply at the link below for a $2,500 transportation safety grant through Thursday, March 18, 2021, at 5 p.m.
+Applications for 2021 grants are now closed.

 The E-470 Transportation Safety Foundation was established in June of 2001 in celebration of E-470’s 10th anniversary.
 As a nonprofit corporation, the foundation fundraises to provide donations and grants as a means of promoting transportation safety.
 The funds raised for the foundation are designated for transportation safety programs such as child safety seat inspections, seat belt safety, driver’s education classes and related education throughout Colorado.